 This grand and luxurious bedroom wardrobe closet appears to stop slightly short of the full height of the room, however, the back of the piece touches the ceiling due to the angle.
 The closet system fits snuggly against the wall while taking advantage of every possible inch of ceiling height.
-Having the front of the unit stop slightly shy of the ceiling presents a classic armoire furniture look as well as creating enough height for double hanging clothing — a requirement in order to create enough storage to handle the owner's extensive clothing collection.
-This bedroom closet has been given a timeless and classic appearance through the choice of Shiraz Cherry laminate along with Mission Shaker closet door and drawer fronts.
-The center section is slightly deeper than the hanging areas to either side and includes enclosed shelving with a bank of drawers, further enhancing the closet/furniture look.
+Having the front of the unit stop slightly shy of the ceiling presents a classic armoire furniture look as well as creating enough height for double hanging clothing — a requirement in order to create enough storage to handle the owner's extensive and colorful clothing collection.
+This bedroom closet has been given a timeless and classic appearance through the choice of Shiraz Cherry laminate along with Mission Shaker closet door and drawer fronts that blend seamlessly with the furniture that the owners already had in the bedroom.
+The center section is 2-1/2 inche deeper than the adjacent sections to allow the crown and base mouldings to be mitered together around this protruding section.
+An undesirable random split in the mouldings would have occurred without the deeper section.
+This deep section includes enclosed shelving with a bank of drawers, further enhancing the closet/furniture look.
 For an opulent effect that screens clutter while simultaneously making the contents visible, reeded glass inserts are used on the central cabinet doors.
 Although the main wardrobe is quite large, a corner alcove under the eaves is equipped with a second wardrobe unit, further increasing the usable storage space and permanently solving the "no closet in bedroom" dilemma.

 Special considerations included the ability to hide all the outlets and cable jacks, while keeping them accessible.